guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 camera.updateProjectionMatrix();
 ```

 Now we can fix the resolution problem, what we can de by declaring a function called `resizeRenderToDisplaySize()` which evaluates if whether the `renderer`'s width or height are different to the canvas's width or height.
 To do that, we must retrieve the canvas element the same way we did in the case above and compare its `width` with its [`clientWidth`](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientWidth), and its `height` with its `clientHeight`.
-We do this, because `with` represents the canvas's width, while `clientWidth` represents the canvas's HTML parent with (which in this case is the actual window's width).
+We do this, because `width` represents the canvas's width, while `clientWidth` represents the width of the canvas's HTML parent (which in this case is the actual window's width).
 Anytime either width or height are different we must resize the `renderer` to the window's size.

 ```js
 function resizeRendererToDisplaySize(renderer){